 Schnebbelie described the originally brightly colored bas reliefs in such detail in his explanatory comments that it is unnecessary to add more than two points here.
 The first point may explain the differing decoration in each of the three seats, since it has been suggested that “the lavish carving of the east set, which had swirling vegetation with animal motifs,” and so contrasted with the diaper ornament of the western seats, “may reflect how sedilia were set up with hanging fabrics to emphasize the priest’s place” (Cameron 2015, 55).
 The second point is the art historical context, which has been described as “almost certainly related to the London court of the late thirteenth century,” and, in the case of the diapering, as finding “its ultimate source in Westminster Abbey” (Cameron 2015, 131).
 It can finally be noted that Schnebbelie subtly signed his drawing on a stray brick in the bottom right-hand corner.
 This is highly unusual for such an illustration, and therefore a sign of the artistic value attached to this work by the draftsman.

-The most notable physical aspect of the Rochester sedilia is that they function as an artificial wall in front of a window bay, compared to those at Chatham and Tilty which are embedded in the wall of the chancel.
+The most notable physical aspect of the Rochester sedilia is that they are built separately against the wall in front of a window bay, compared to those at Chatham and Tilty which are embedded in the wall of the chancel.
 There are also no steps up towards the east end as in the smaller churches.
 The canopies of the Rochester sedilia are particularly highly decorated, with trefoil arches under ogee crocketed gables with foliate finials.
 Within each of the three arches, there is a coat of arms within a quatrefoil roundel with three lengthened trefoil spandrels.
 The arms are those of the diocese of Rochester, of the historic deanery and chapter of the Cathedral Church of Christ in Canterbury, and of Bishop Brinton (Hope 1898, 310-311).
 Behind the gables, there is a carved superstructure resembling the wall of a great church with crocketed pinnacles in place of buttresses, and between these are alternating larger and smaller lancet windows.
 This wall is surmounted by a double entablature, with spaced rose plaques under continuous quatrefoil plaques, as if under a roof.
 The actual cathedral wall and window are visible behind the sedilia.

 The extent and the style of ornamentation of the sedilia from Rochester are not dissimilar from the wooden sedilia from the south side of the chancel of Westminster Abbey which were illustrated in Vetusta Monumenta Plate 2.32.
 The Westminster sedilia have four trefoil arches with crocketed straight-sided gables and embedded double-trefoil roundels.
 There are also pinnacles between the arches, with additional, longer crocketed pinnacles at each end.
-Two of the paintings at the back of the sedilia at Westminster survived destruction during the English Civil War and are still visible today.
+Two of the paintings at the back of the sedilia at Westminster survived destruction during the English Civil War and are still visible today (Wrapson 2006).
 Joseph Ayloffe did not recognize the function of the Westminster sedilia for a number of reasons.
 First, they are a unique case of a surviving wooden example.
-Second,they were considered to be a monument to King Sebert, legendary founder of the Abbey, as they are situated over his tomb.
+Second,they were considered to be a monument to King Sebert, legendary founder of the Abbey, as they are situated over his tomb (Cameron 2016, 142-143).
 The sedilia at Rochester are also flanked by monumental tombs in the two bays on either side.
 Finally, it seems that it was only as a result of the work of Schnebbelie and Wells that the importance and range of Gothic sedilia in England were recognized and documented.

 Cameron, James Alexander.
 2015.
 "Sedilia in Medieval England."
 PhD diss.
 University of London (The Courtauld Institute of Art).